Fix Microsoft Outlook has encountered a problem error

 Method 4 – Uninstall any new software

 You can also get this error in Outlook by installing some other third party software on your computer.
 For example, if you recently installed a new toolbar for IE, uninstall it.
-If you recently updated to a new version of IE, try to revert back to an older version.
-Sometimes other programs not related to Outlook can cause this error to appear!

 Method 5 – Find the corrupt email and delete it

 You will have to go through your email and try to find the email or emails that cause Outlook to crash.
-Though this is very rare, it has happened and can be very frustrating to figure out.
-My suggestion would be to simply click on the first email and just arrow down through emails slowly until you reach the corrupt one.
+Though this is very rare, it can happen and can be very frustrating to figure out.

 Method 6 – Replace msmapi32.dll with an older version

 Some people have sworn that by replacing this file with a different version, their problem has gone away.
 However, this is a bit more complicated as their are many versions of this file around and you have to figure out which one will actually work.
-It’s best to simply copy the one you have currently to a different location and then try out various versions of this file.

-You’ll have to do a search on Google for msmapi32.dll to actually find and download the files, but this may work for some people.
+You will have to do a search on Google for msmapi32.dll to actually find and download the files, but this may work for some people.

 Method 7 – Delete or rename auto-complete data file

-You can also try to delete the auto-complete history file as that sometimes gets corrupt and can cause this error.
+You can also try to delete the auto-complete history file, as that sometimes gets corrupt and can cause this error.
 First, make sure you can see hidden files and folders by going to Windows Explorer and clicking on Tools, Options, clicking on the View tab and choosing Show Hidden Files and Folders.

 Now navigate to the following directory: